fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 );
 ```

-The above defines a 'validator' that can run on serverside and clientside, that basically encapsulates all of the logic for validation for me (you can also use methods within Zod to introspect validators to get valid type definitions from them, since it is TypeScript first).
+The above defines a 'validator' that can run on serverside and clientside, that basically encapsulates all of the logic for validation for me (you can also use methods within Zod to introspect validators to get TypeScript type definitions from them, since it is TypeScript-first library).

 ```tsx
 export const action: ActionFunction = async ({ request }) => {